 It can be criticized that some of their features are locked behind the paywall, but the counterargument can be made that not all users need them.
 The ability to customize the service for your liking is an important trait when choosing a password manager, and Keeper hits the mark.

-Keeper is impressive with its layered encryption approach, private messaging apps, and most importantly, even though it’s only a paid-only service, the price doesn’t bite.
+Keeper is an impressive tool with its layered encryption approach, private messaging apps, and most importantly, even though it’s only a paid-only service, the price doesn’t bite.